-Sarah Manguso kept a meticulous diary for twenty-five years.
+In Ongoingness, Sarah Manguso continues to define the contours of the contemporary essay.
+In it, she confronts a meticulous diary that she has kept for twenty-five years.
 ‘I wanted to end each day with a record of everything that had ever happened,’ she explains.
 But this simple statement belies a terror that she might forget something, that she might miss something important.
-Maintaining that diary, of eight hundred thousand words, became a daily attempt to remember, to fix the passage of time.
+Maintaining that diary, now eight hundred thousand words, had become, until recently, a kind of spiritual practice.